 First step: try the superpowered command console

-Now that you have figured out how to launch the SkookumIDE, you can immediately start using the SkookumIDE Workbench as a powerful command console that allows you to query and manipulate just about anything you like.
+Now that you have figured out how to launch the SkookumIDE, you can immediately start using its Workbench as a powerful command console that allows you to query and manipulate just about anything you like.
 The SkookumScript UE4 Plugin is deeply integrated into the Unreal Engine.
 Right out of the box, thousands of classes, structs, methods and member variables are at your fingertips to make awesome things happen.

 Using the SkookumIDE as a command console does not require your project to use SkookumScript for gameplay scripting.
 The command console will work with any UE4 project whether just starting a project, midway through or in the final phase!

 Running script snippets will become an integral part of your workflow – and everyone on your team will love it.

-After familiarizing yourself with SkookumScript by playing with the SkookumIDE Workbench console, you might decide that you’d like to permanently add some SkookumScript code to your project.
+After familiarizing yourself with SkookumScript by playing with the SkookumIDE Workbench console, you might decide that you’d like add some SkookumScript code to your project.

 As mentioned above, you can use SkookumScript to run code on any UE4 actor, for example from the Workbench console.
 However sometimes you also want to run special code whenever a particular type of actor gets spawned, or when it gets destroyed, or you want to store SkookumScript variables in an actor.

 You can also extend the UE4/Blueprint class hierarchy with SkookumScript-only classes.
-E.g. in the case of the
+E.g. in the case of an

 EnemyCaptain that is derived from